WorldVistA/VistA/Documentation/setupDox.rst

 ****************

-If the desired version of VistA to generate the Dox pages from is the OSEHRA Certified version, then no other preparation is needed other than acquring the VistA-M source tree.
+If the desired version of VistA to generate the Dox pages from is the OSEHRA Certified version, then no other preparation is needed other than acquiring the VistA-M source tree.

 To generate the pages with a different VistA setup, such as a FOIA release or